Add garlic to everything you eat

 Make a batch of fresh lemonade or limeade

 A daily dose of citrus fruits may cut the risk of mouth, throat, and stomach cancers by half, Australian researchers found.
+This super-simple habit can reduce your risk of esophageal cancer.

 Mix half a cup of blueberries into your morning cereal

 Blueberries rank number one in terms of their antioxidant power.
 Antioxidants neutralize free radicals, which are unstable compounds that can damage cells and lead to diseases including cancer.
+Here are seven more reasons to add blueberries to your breakfast.

 Learn to eat artichokes tonight

 Artichokes are a great source of silymarin, an antioxidant that may help prevent skin cancer.
 To eat these delicious veggies, peel off the tough outer leaves on the bottom, slice the bottom, and cut off the spiky top.
 Then boil or steam until tender, about 30-45 minutes.
 Drain.
 Dip each leaf in a vinaigrette or garlic mayonnaise, then gently tear the fibrous covering off with your front teeth, working your way inward to the tender heart.
 Once there, gently scoop the bristles from the middle of the heart, dip in a little butter or lemon juice, and enjoy.
+Here are some facts about skin cancer that everyone should know.

 Throw some salmon on the grill tonight

 Australian researchers found that people who ate four or more servings of fish per week were nearly one-third less likely to develop the blood cancers leukemia, myeloma, and non-Hodgkin’s lymphoma.
 Other studies show a link between eating fatty fish (salmon, mackerel, halibut, sardines, and tuna, as well as shrimp and scallops) with a reduced risk of endometrial cancer in women.
 Ah, those amazing omega-3s at it again.
+Here's how to sneak Omega-3s into your diet even if you don't like fish.

 Cut a kiwifruit in half, then scoop out the flesh with a spoon

 Kiwi is a little hand grenade of cancer-fighting antioxidants, including vitamin C, vitamin E, lutein, and copper.
 You can also rub a couple of cut kiwifruit on a low-fat cut of meat as a tenderizer.
+Here are some more health benefits of kiwi.

 Sprinkle scallions over your salad

 A Finnish study found that the fermentation process involved in making sauerkraut produces several other cancer-fighting compounds, including ITCs, indoles, and sulforaphane.
 To reduce the sodium content, rinse canned or jarred sauerkraut before eating.
+Here are some surprising risks of cancer you may not know about.